GuillaumeZahnd/agentic-hybrid-retrieval/README.md

 # Agentic Hybrid Retrieval

-This toy project is an **Agentic Hybrid Retrieval Framework** designed to balance operational cost with response depth.
+This toy project is an **Agentic Hybrid Retrieval Framework** 🤖 designed to balance operational cost with response depth.
 It addresses the "one-size-fits-all" limitation of standard Retrieval-Augmented Generation (RAG) by implementing a dynamic, two-path architecture that optimizes for both computational efficiency and answer quality.

 The framework functions as an autonomous decision engine, calibrating computational expenditure based on self-assessed query complexity.
-It directs simple factual lookups through a "Fast" lightweight path to minimize latency and cost, while shifting to a "Deep" high-resource path when the demand for precision requires sophisticated synthesis and reranking.
+It directs simple factual lookups through a "Fast" ⚡ lightweight path to minimize latency and cost, while shifting to a "Deep" 🧠 high-resource path when the demand for precision requires sophisticated synthesis and reranking.

-🛠️ Key Technical Pillars
+🛠️ Key technical pillars

-- **Adaptive routing:** An intelligent gateway that classifies queries on-the-fly (either `fast` or `deep`) to optimize latency and resource allocation, while preserving answer quality.
+- **Adaptive routing:** An intelligent gateway that classifies queries on-the-fly (either "Fast" or "Deep") to optimize latency and resource allocation, while preserving answer quality.

 - **Cold-start benchmarking:** Synthetic generation of test cases to build a robust evaluation suite from scratch.